 - Events attended

-Example.
-I work with one advisor—let's call him Mike—who targets highly compensated corporate executives between the ages of 45 and 60.
-His marketing messages are tailored to executives who need to sort through complicated benefits packages, lack the time to adequately plan their finances, and may even want to retire early from their frenzied lifestyle.
+Mike is an advisor who targets highly compensated corporate executives between the ages of 45 and 60.
+His goal is to tailor his marketing messages to executives who need to sort through complicated benefits packages, lack the time to adequately plan their finances, and may even want to retire early from their frenzied lifestyle.

-Mike packages his message in a format preferred by corporate executives: a résumé.
-He says that his clients evaluate potential employees via a résumé, so he created a traditional résumé to showcase his own experience in the financial services industry.
-This relatively minor tactic has been well received by prospective clients.
+So, how can Mike tailor his message?
+One strategy is to package it in a format preferred by corporate executives: a simple résumé.
+Knowing that his clients evaluate potential employees via a résumé, Mike can use this traditional format to showcase his own experience in the financial services industry.

-It's inherently less expensive and time consuming to market to a smaller subset of the population.
 A niche strategy allows you to communicate your marketing message to your ideal prospects repetitively over a longer period of time because the audience is smaller and more targeted.
 The more frequently your niche audience hears about you in a meaningful way, the more awareness you generate about your brand.
+One way to do this is by conducting targeted marketing activities, as illustrated in the following example.

 When you specialize in the specific investment and planning needs of your audience, you become known as the go-to expert for that area of specialization.
-Over time, word of mouth builds your reputation as a trusted resource—perhaps the trusted resource.
-One tactic that advisors can use to build credibility as a subject-matter expert is to write a white paper tackling a technical issue faced by your target audience.
+Over time, word of mouth can help build your reputation as a trusted resource—perhaps the trusted resource.
+One tactic that advisors can use to build credibility as a subject-matter expert is to write a white paper tackling a technical issue faced by your target audience:

-Another example is Bob; he has successfully built credibility and trust within the Verizon employee community in his area.
+Bob has successfully built credibility and trust within the employee community of a major telecommunications company in his area.
 He cultivates centers of influence within the organization and hosts numerous social events, such as golf outings, wine tastings, and fishing trips.
-He attends many of the employee retirement parties.
-And, in recognition of special events, he sends Sara Lee brownies to employee clients at their offices, who typically share them with their colleagues and discuss Bob.
-All of these activities have contributed to Bob's positive reputation within his niche audience, and he has successfully added 60 Verizon employee clients within a five-year period.
+He even attends many of the employee retirement parties.
+And, in recognition of special events, he sends brownies to employee clients at their offices, who typically share them with their colleagues and discuss Bob.

-Now it's your turn!
-How did you go about creating a specialized marketing plan for your firm?
+Do you have a specialized marketing plan for your firm?
+What other strategies have you used to focus on a target market?
 Share your challenges and successes below.